-Under the IOSCO Principles on Client Identification and Beneficial Ownership for the Securities Industry of 2004, correspondent banks may undertake enhanced due diligence on their equivalently regulated financial institution customers in order to rely on the customers' programs to identify Clients and ultimate beneficial owners.
+Under the IOSCO Principles on Client Identification and Beneficial Ownership for the Securities Industry of 2004, correspondent banks may undertake enhanced due diligence on their equivalently regulated financial institution customers in order to rely on the customers' programs to identify Clients and Ultimate Assets Beneficial Owners.
 These Principles provide guidance to Custodians on the appropriate due diligence measures to fulfil this recommendation.